 Now, if you were running SUPER late and needed to grab it frozen from the freezer, then heat it for about 2 minutes in the microwave from frozen.

-If you were to heat up all six at one time, I would unwrap them all, place them in an oven-safe baking dish, cover with some foil and reheat them for about 8 – 10 minutes at 300.
+If you were to heat up all six at one time, I would unwrap them all, place them in an oven-safe baking dish, cover them with some foil, and reheat them for about 8 – 10 minutes at 300.

 When you make these delicious make-ahead breakfast eggers, you’ll see the convenience of having them ready to go in a snap is like having your own private chef!